samuelandersoncodes/kidomart/README.md

 - Test the order confirmation feature thoroughly to ensure its accuracy, responsiveness, and compatibility across different devices and screen sizes.

+#### Order Confirmation Email

+##### User Story

+As a shopper, I want to receive an email confirmation immediately after making a purchase so that I can have a record of my transaction for future reference.

+##### Acceptance Criteria

+- Users should receive an email confirmation of their purchase in their registered email inbox right after a purchase.

+- The email confirmation should include a comprehensive summary of the purchased items, quantity, tax and total amount.

+##### Tasks

+- Configure the system to automatically send an email confirmation to users' registered email addresses immediately after a successful checkout.

+- Design an email template that includes a detailed summary of the purchased items, tax and the total cost.

+- Ensure that the email is sent from kidomarts official email address for trustworthiness.

+- Integrate a secure and reliable email delivery system that ensures the timely delivery of email confirmations to users' inboxes.

+- Conduct thorough testing to validate the accuracy and delivery of the email confirmation feature, checking for any potential issues with email formatting, content or delivery.

+- Gather user feedback and monitor email delivery metrics to identify any potential improvements or adjustments that would enhance the overall user experience.